9th Illinois Infantry Regiment: 3 year service

 Most of the men reenlisted for three years.
 In September the regiment moved to Paducah, Kentucky.
 There they did little more than drill practice.
 On 15 February 1862 they joined the fighting at the Battle of Fort Donelson.
 Their losses included 36 killed and 165 wounded, out of a total strength of 600.
 After the Confederates surrendered, they were transported by riverboats up the Tennessee River.
 They left the boats at Pittsburg Landing, Tennessee, and camped nearby.
 On 6 April 1862 they woke up to the sound of cannons.
 While they were waiting to join the battle, new orders were given.
 They were ordered to exchange their gray coats for Union blue.
 This way they would not be mistaken for Confederate troops.
 They then joined the battle of Shiloh.
 They fought most of the day.
 At Shiloh the 9th Illinois had the highest casualties of any Illinois unit.
 They lost 366 of their comrades They also fought at the Second Battle of Corinth.
 The regiment was changed to the 9th Illinois Mounted Infantry Regiment on March 15, 1863.
 The regiment fought in the Battle of Athens in 1864.
 On 9 July 1865 the 9th Illinois Infantry was mustered out (released from military service) at Louisville, Kentucky.

 Total strength and casualties

 The regiment suffered 5 officers and 211 recruited men killed in action or mortally wounded.
 1 officer and 200 enlisted men died of disease.
 In total there were 417 casualties (persons killed or wounded).

 Uniforms

 The 9th Illinois volunteers, along with the 8th, 11th, and 12th, all wore gray coats trimmed in blue.
 They also wore Zouave caps.
-In 1862, they were fitted with the standard Union blue uniforms.
+In 1862, they were refitted with the standard Union blue uniforms.
 Most of the Illinois infantry regiments were issued the Springfield Model 1861 muskets.